1968 New York City teachers' strike: Community control

 In the New York City school system, regulated by a civil service examination, only 8 percent of teachers and 3 percent of administrators were black.
 Following Brown v.
-Board, 4,000 students in Ocean Hill–Brownsville were bused to white schools, where they complained of mistreatment.
+Board of Education, 4,000 students in Ocean Hill–Brownsville were bused to white schools, where they complained of mistreatment.
 Faith in the controllers of the school system sank lower and lower.

 Bolstered by the civil rights movement, but frustrated by resistance to desegregation, African Americans began to demand authority over the schools in which their children were educated.
 The ATA called for community-controlled schools, educating with a "Black value system" that emphasized "unity" and "collective work and responsibility" (as opposed to the "middle class" value of "individualism").
 Leftist white allies, including teachers from the recently eclipsed Teachers Union, supported these demands.

 Mayor John Lindsay and wealthy business leaders supported community control as a pathway to social stability.
-When in 1967 the Bundy Report, a creation of the Ford Foundation, recommended trying decentralization, the city decided to experiment in three areas—over the objections of some members of the white middle-classes, who disliked the ideological tendencies that black-controlled schools might embrace.
+When in 1967 the Bundy Report, a creation of the Ford Foundation, recommended trying decentralization, the city decided to experiment in three areas, over the objections of some members of the white middle classes, who disliked the ideological tendencies that black-controlled schools might embrace.

 The New York City Board of Education established the Ocean Hill–Brownsville area of Brooklyn as one of three decentralized school districts created by the city.
 In July 1967, the Ford Foundation issued Ocean Hill–Brownsville a $44,000 grant.
 The new district operated under a separate, community-elected governing board with the power to hire administrators.
-If successful, the experiment could have led to citywide decentralization.
-While the local black population viewed it as empowerment against what it saw as an intransigent white bureaucracy, the teachers' union and other unions saw it as union busting—a reduction in the collective bargaining power of the union who would now have to deal with 33 separate, local bodies, rather than a central administration.
+If successful, the experiment might lead to citywide decentralization.
+While the local black population viewed it as empowerment against what it saw as an intransigent white bureaucracy, the teachers' union and other unions saw it as union busting—a reduction in the collective bargaining power of the union, which would now have to deal with 33 separate, local bodies, rather than a central administration.

-Rhody McCoy, the new superintendent of the board, began working as a substitute teacher in 1949.
-He worked in the city's public school system ever since, as a teacher and then principal of a special needs school.
+Rhody McCoy, the new superintendent of the board, had begun working as a substitute teacher in 1949.
+He worked in the city's public school system as a teacher and then principal of a special education school.
 He told the New York Times he was gentle but ambitious, and eager to change schools for neglected children.
 Some described him as a militant follower of Malcolm X, and the UFT opposed the board's decision to appoint him in July 1967.

-McCoy often frequented a mosque Malcolm X preached at and often visited the preacher's home.
-McCoy was reported to be influenced by the Harold Cruise book The Crisis of the Negro Intellectual and to believe Jews had too much influence in the civil rights movement.
-McCoy nominated Herman Ferguson as the principal of JHS 271.
+McCoy often frequented a mosque Malcolm X preached at and visited the preacher's home.
+McCoy was reported to be influenced by Harold Cruise’s book The Crisis of the Negro Intellectual and to believe Jews had too much influence in the civil rights movement.
+He nominated Herman Ferguson as the principal of JHS 271.
 Ferguson had penned an article in The Guardian in which he wrote his ideal school would have lessons on "instructions in gun weaponry, gun handling, and gun safety" as survival skills in a hostile society.
 The nomination was withdrawn.